Visit our Facebook Page which has all earlier recorded services and much more!!

 The AUGUST Newsletter Is Here!
 Check It out!

-Take a look at the photos below and the YouTube links featuring two pieces they performed.
+Take a look at the photos from the event!

 The Power of Communal Singing